-Most listings are in the $20's per square foot per year.
-The Colonial Town Center region is experiencing a decrease in rates.
-In the last 3 months, the median rate decreased $2 per sqft per year.
-That's a 8% decrease in rent.
+On average, listings lease in the $20's per square foot per year.
+The Colonial Town Center submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate rose $22 per sqft per year.

 Compared to the rest of the Orlando market, the Colonial Town Center region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 4 listings have been listed, which means leases might be leasing quickly.
+In the last 90 days, 4 listings have been made available, which means leases are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 50% of the available leases in the Colonial Town Center are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 75% of the listings in the Colonial Town Center are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 6,470 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are around 1 floors.
+Even though the median size is 6,470 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this region are close to 1 floors.
 Most buildings in this market were built in 1973 and are Class B.

-A large portion of this region is residential, but there's plenty of office_space.
-Arts, entertainment, and restaurants are the dominant industries in this market.
-Commute by car is the most popular way to get to work amongst Colonial Town Center residents.
-Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.
+A large portion of this market is residential, but there's plenty of office_space.
+Arts, entertainment, and restaurants are the dominant industries in this region.
+Commute by car is the most popular way to get to work amongst Colonial Town Center folk.
+Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.